Learn WordPress Website Seo Step-By-Step- A Comprehensive WordPress SEO Tutorial for 2025

 While Search Console covers core SEO, Google Analytics and third-party tools offer deeper insights.

-Google Analytics tracks user behaviour metrics like bounce rate, average session duration, and traffic sources in detail.
+Google Analytics tracks user behavior metrics like bounce rate, average session duration, and traffic sources in detail.

 Ahrefs and SEMrush are popular external SEO tools that audit backlinks, detect keyword opportunities, and benchmark against competitors.